BDC Hamburger Icon

 How does Crystal work?

-Crystal mines data that people post online as well as data that has been posted about them by others.
-Crystal’s personality profiles are based on analysis of public data obtained from user and peer reviews, LinkedIn accounts, Google, Facebook pages, and blog posts.
+Crystal aggregates publicly available data from people’s online posts and information others share about them.
+Its personality profiles are generated by analyzing public data gathered from user and peer reviews, LinkedIn accounts, Google, Facebook pages and blog posts.

-The app maps this information onto one of 64 unique personality profiles for each individual.
-As well as describing an individual’s personality, Crystal shows you how to communicate with them in a way they’ll appreciate, down to the words, phrases and even the tone of voice you should use.
+The app maps this information onto one of 64 unique personality profiles for each person to provide a detailed description of their traits.
+Crystal uses this information to show you how to communicate with them in a way they’ll appreciate, right down to the words and phrases you choose and even your tone of voice.

-How does it work in the field?
-Here’s what our screen looked like when we loaded Microsoft founder Bill Gates’ profile into LinkedIn.
+For example, here’s what our screen looked like when we loaded Microsoft co-founder Bill Gates’ profile into LinkedIn:

 Bill Gates LinkedIn profile

-Bill Gates LinkedIn screenshot with Crystal plug-in on right
+Bill Gates’ LinkedIn page, with the Crystal plug-in on the right.

 FYIDid you know